A complete guide to Berlin ‘s Wild East – namely the part of Germany’s capital that used to be behind the proverbial

 So what do you think so far?
 A city bursting of history from different epochs – terrible and full of hope, very dark, but with a tiny spark of light.

 And today?
 Today, this part of Berlin is one of the hippest neighborhoods.

-As you walk on Ackerstraße back south from the Memorial Park, you’ll get to Torstraße, Linienstraße, Auguststraße: cross streets, each of them full of art galleries, snack bars, coffee shops so that you just have to take your pick where to hang out with the in-crowd.
+As you walk on Ackerstraße back south from the Memorial Park, you’ll get to Torstraße, Linienstraße, Auguststraße.
+Each of these cross streets is lined with art galleries, snack bars, coffee shops so that you just have to take your pick where to hang out with the in-crowd.

 Linienstraße and Auguststraße end at Oranienburger Straße in the west, and this is the Land of Cockaigne when it comes to food from all over the world: Asian, Arabic, European – everybody finds its favorite here.

 Walking down Linienstraße eastwards, you’ll get to our final stop, the Rosa-Luxemburg-Platz, the Rosa Luxemburg Square.

-No wonder that this place, named after one of the world’s greatest communist icons, is home to Germany’s extreme left-wing party Die Linke with a huge portrait of Che Guevara decorating their building.
+No wonder that this place, named after one of the world’s greatest communist icons, is also home to Germany’s extreme left-wing party Die Linke with a huge portrait of Che Guevara decorating their building.

 But the most impressive structure here is the Volksbühne, the People’s Theater, built in 1913 / 1914.
 The idea was to have a theater literally for the people instead of a bourgeois elite.
 They tried to promote naturalist plays people could relate to and also offered them at prices that the common workers could afford.
 Obviously, the theater could not keep these ideals up after the Nazis came into power.

 Since their repertoire – apart from interesting, new plays – includes also modern dance performances and different concerts, it’s worth to check it out for a pleasant evening out – like a real Berliner.

 Walking down the Rosa-Luxemburg-Straße, you’ll get back to the Alexanderplatz where our tour started.